 These mites are found in the sebaceous glands of the human body.
 The sebaceous gland is a very tiny gland built into the skin that has a purpose of secreting oily residue that liberates the skin and hair.
 It is dispersed throughout the hair follicle, and this area is what attracts the mites.

-Just like Demodex folliculorum, the Demodex brevis is not a parasite or harmful on its own, though it can lead to other issues like infections.
+Just like Demodex folliculorum, the Demodex brevis is not harmful on its own, though it can lead to other issues like infections.

 Symptoms of Staphylococcal Blepharitis